<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

-Price policy changes
+Google Price policy

 Taking shipping into account

-Merchants will still need to add shipping costs as a separate attribute (whether you have free shipping or not).
+Merchants need to add shipping costs as a separate attribute (whether you have free shipping or not).
 That way it will show under the price of your product and shoppers will have a clear idea of the cost before clicking through to purchase.

 shopping_shipping_attribute

-How to prepare for the update and prevent errors
+How to prevent errors

 Warnings and errors from Google are always dreaded.
 And, if you get too many (or leave them unattended), it can have dire effects on your ad performance